 It was lunch time and we were not going to stop again until 3 PM so it was important that we grabbed some lunch in Brisach.
 We found a cutsie café on the old town called the Café Conditorei Bachtel and ordered some sandwiches.
 We discovered that the place is run by people who hate life, hurt babies and horde food.
 I say this because a few minutes after we sat and ordered sandwiches, Rachel returns red-faced from the inside of the café, mad as a wet hen, claiming the café staff were extremely rude to her.
 She had to walk it off while we awaited our orders – food that never arrived.

 We think the staff were ticked off at Rachel so they stitched us on having lunch that day.
-Certainly not wanting to be impolite to the French, we left enough money on our table to pay for our full lunch, demonstrating to them an example of sophistication and class, and just left hungry.
+Certainly not wanting to be impolite to the French, we left enough money on our table to pay for our full lunch, demonstrating to them a real example of sophistication and class, and just left hungry.
 The waitress confronted me for leaving, saying “you should have told us you were in a hurry”.
 My response, 45 minutes after having ordered a sandwich, “if you had ever returned to our table, even once, perhaps I could have.”
-It was great timing to just fahrt along, not wanting to make a stink of things – so we did.
+I think we all just needed a good fahrt, not wanting to make a stink of things – so on we went.

 Crossing back into France to the picturesque city of Colmar was a pleasant retreat from the stench of tour-bus fahrting.
 It is a mostly medieval city with cobblestone streets lined by half-timbered early Renaissance homes and buildings with a Gothic 13th century church.
 Great shopping was to be had in this place, along with lots of interesting little food vendors and shops.
 Emily loaded up on her favorite French cooking salt Flour de Sel at the local grocer and I found a hot dog stand.
 After a quick snack, we loaded up the bus and fahrted all the way to Switzerland.